pent0/FRSML/README.md

       >I don't know if CMake have a gui version on linuxz, but probally it does.

+ - Using the library

+     + Link the library with the project you like, and take all the headers in the src file to work with.
+I'm sorry, this is uncomfortable, but I'm having a plan to move the FRSML header to only one file in the end of the Febuary.

   ###WISH SOMEONE CAN CONTRIBUTE WITH ME.
 IF GIVE ME SOME ISSUE BENTOKUN NEED ERRORS AND BUGS TO SMASH.
      + I mean if you want to contribute, hit me up with something (pull request, maybe?).
 And bentokun sorry, bentokun don't speak English.